naparuba/tanuki-www/content/pages/intro/vs/smartstack.md

 The systems also differ in how they manage health checking.
 Nerve's performs local health checks in a manner similar to XXX agents.
-However, XXX maintains separate catalog and health systems, which allow operators to see which nodes are in each service pool, as well as providing insight into failing checks.
+However, XXX maintains the health state into the _KV_ servers, which allow operators to see which nodes are in each service pool, as well as providing insight into failing checks.
 Nerve simply deregisters nodes on failed checks, providing limited operator insight.
 Synapse also configures HAProxy to perform